borissmidt/gradle-mima-plugin/README.md

 **warning still in pre release!!!!**

-Adds mima dependency check to your gradle project:
+Adds mima dependency check to your gradle project it looks for the previous version by looking at the git version tags:
 ```
 mima {
     direction = "backward"  can be "forward" , "backward" or "both"